Varshaneel/finalproject/README.md

 Make the rmd file a little more organised and give desriptions of the commands Make a powerpoint of how the pipeline goes from fastq files to the end result

+# CURRENT PROGRESS (11_27_2018)

+Generated Volcano plots for different comparisons and PCA plots.
+Attempting to make a Shiny R portal to make an interactive volcano plot.